cnagel85/sql-schema-versioning-tool/README.md

 ## The Future
 * Add SQLite support
-* Write an automated test suite for the tools basic functionality and SQL adapters
+* Write a test suite for the tools basic functionality and SQL adapters